dighteach/dighteach.github.io/weekly_assessment.md

 Each project group will have an opportunity to discuss the above points at the start of next week's class.
 This is not meant as a full presentation, simply an opportunity to discuss options and project ideas.

 **NB:** Please send me the code for the Dev week updates your group created.
-This can be as an email attachement, pushed to your GitHub account etc...
+This can be as an email attachment, pushed to your GitHub account etc...

 #### Week 11 - 25th March 2015